Stratio/stratio-connector-mongodb/README.md

  2. Start Mongo Connector as it is explained before.
  3. In crossdata-shell:

-    Add a datastore with this command:
+    Add a data store with this command.
+We need to specified the XML manifest that defines the data store.
+The XML manifest can be found in the path of the Mongo Connector in target/stratio-connector-mongodb-0.1.0/conf/MongoDataStore.xml

       ```
          xdsh:user>  ADD DATASTORE <Absolute path to MongoDB Datastore manifest>;
       ```

-    Attach cluster on that datastore.
-The datastore name must be the same as the defined in the Datastore manifest.
+    Attach cluster on that data store.
+The data store name must be the same as the defined in the data store manifest.

       ```
          xdsh:user>  ATTACH CLUSTER <cluster_name> ON DATASTORE <datastore_name> WITH OPTIONS {'Hosts': '[<IPHost_1,IPHost_2,...,IPHost_n>]', 'Port': '[<PortHost_1,PortHost_2,...,PortHost_n>]'};
       ```

-    Add the connector manifest with connector name MongoConnector.
+    Add the connector manifest.
+The XML with the manifest can be found in the path of the Mongo Connector in target/stratio-connector-mongodb-0.1.0/conf/MongoConnector.xml

        ```
          xdsh:user>  ADD CONNECTOR <Path to MongoDB Connector Manifest>